3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

-We are now almost ready to prove \Cref{lemma:K_modding}.
-Before we do this, we define two final homomorphisms $f_1, f_2 : G_3^{E} \rightarrow H^{E}$.\footnote{We could define analogues of $f$ mapping from any $G_\alpha$.
-We only need the maps from $G_3$, so we give the more specific construction for notational simplicity.} The $f$s are used to put words in an easy-to-cancel form, and are key in the proof of \Cref{lemma:K_modding}.
-They are defined in the following lemma.
+We are now almost ready to prove \Cref{thm:K_modding}.
+Before we do this, we introduce two final homomorphisms $f_1, f_2 : G_3^{E} \rightarrow H^{E}$.\footnote{We could define analogues of $f$ mapping from any $G_\alpha$.
+We only need the maps from $G_3$, so we give the more specific construction for notational simplicity.} As in \Cref{lem:making_homomorphisms} we introduce the properties of these homomorphisms in the following lemma, then define the homomorphisms in the lemma's proof.